 The mechanisms by which this herb works are still somewhat unknown.
 There are several hypotheses about its effects, including that it acts as a selective estrogen receptor modulator, that it affects serotonergic pathways, and that it acts as an antioxidant and impacts inflammatory pathways.

 1. May Help Reduce Menopause Symptoms Including Hot Flashes

-A great number of studies have focused on use of black cohosh for managing menopause symptoms, especially hot flashes.
+A great number of studies have focused on use of black cohosh for managing menopause symptoms, especially hot flashes, and working as a menopause supplement.
 While some research is inconclusive, this is generally due to the fact that many studies have rated symptoms on a scale, rather comparing it to a placebo.
 In addition, the specific compounds and dosages of the supplement have been inconsistent in many studies.